rsg73626/data-visualization/README.md

 ### How to use?

-To use the library, follow the steps bellow:

-1. Download or clone the repo.
-2. Add your CSV file the project folder.
-3. Start you web server pointing to the project folder.
-3. Open the index.html in your browser.
-4. Enter with the data necessary to generate the link.
+ -  Enter with the data necessary to generate the chart.
      - The path to your CSV file.
      - The position of the column that contains the values to generate the chart (it starts in 0).
      - The width and the height.
      - Press "Generate".

 #### Exemple of a histogram chart generated with the lib